-An interdisciplinary movement such as discourse analysis is likely to spawn new areas of specialist research, at first on the fringes of established disciplines.
-Discursive psychology (Edwards and Potter 1992 is an integrative overview) has established itself as a coherent, critical approach to some traditional research themes in psychology, such as the study of attitudes, strongly opposing the statistical and experimental methods that have come to dominate research in psychology (including social psychology).
-Jonathan Potter and Margaret Wetherell's (1987) book, Discourse and Social Psychology: Beyond Attitudes and Behaviour, was a groundbreaking critique of established methods and assumptions in social psychology.
+An interdisciplinary movement like discourse analysis is likely to spawn new areas of specialist research, at first on the fringes of established disciplines.
+Discursive psychology (Edwards and Potter 1992 is an integrative overview) has recently established itself as a coherent approach to some traditional research themes in psychology such as the study of attitudes, but strongly opposing the statistical and experimental methods which have come to dominate research in psychology (including social psychology).
+Jonathan Potter and Margaret Wetherell's (1987) book, Discourse and Social Psychology: Beyond Attitudes and Behaviour, was a ground-breaking critique of established methods and assumptions in social psychology.

-Discourse analysts' hostility to the notion of linguistic 'behaviour' (referred to in the book title above) should already be clear from what we have said so far.
-No approach that treats language as behaviour can come to terms with the strategic complexity and the local and emergent contextualization of talk, with how talk is co-constructed by social actors, or with how meanings are generated by inference as much as by overt signalling.
+Discourse analysts' hostility to the notion of linguistic 'behaviour' (referred to in their title) should already be clear from what we have said so far.
+No approach which treats language as behaviour can come to terms with the strategic complexity and the local and emergent contextualisation of talk, with how talk is co-constructed by social actors, or with how meanings are generated by inference as much as by overt signalling.
 Potter and Wetherell's position on attitude research is similar.
-They stress the need to examine contextualized accounts of beliefs, rather than surveying (usually by questionnaire methods) large numbers of people's decontextualized and self-reported attitudes, as social psychologists have tended to do:
+They stress the need to examine contextualised accounts of beliefs, rather than surveying (usually by questionnaire methods) large numbers of people's decontextualised and self-reported attitudes, as social psychologists have tended to do: